Do you work entirely from a home office or do you need to do overtime from home?

 2. Occupancy expenses:

 Generally, occupancy expenses are relevant only to those using their home as a place of business.
 However, if your employer does not provide you with a workspace and you can provide evidence that your home is your primary place of work, you can claim the relative percentage of the overall occupancy expenses of your home – as well as the running costs of your home office.

 A good way to work out how much you can claim is to work out what percentage of the floor area of your entire home is taken up by your home office.
 So, if your home office takes up 15% of your home, you can claim 15% of your occupancy expenses.

 - House insurance

-Please be aware that if you are able to claim these expenses, it may affect your ability claim a “main residence exemption” for capital gains tax purposes.
-This could leave you having to pay capital gains tax on your family home.
+Please be aware that if you are able to claim occupancy home office expenses, it will affect your ability claim a “main residence exemption” for capital gains tax purposes.
+This could leave you having to pay capital gains tax on your family home if you sell it.

 Other posts on deductions:

 Educating you on Self Education Expenses